zanata/zanata.github.io/download/index.md

 In the following procedures, `<ZANATA DIR>` refers to the location where you extracted the Zanata server archive.

+Alternatively, if you have downloaded EAP 6 for use with Zanata, please refer to the [following configuration guide](https://github.com/zanata/zanata-server/wiki/JBoss-AS-7) to fully configure your Zanata instance.

 ## Setting up the Zanata Database

  1. Download and install MySQL 5 from the [MySQL download page](http://dev.mysql.com/downloads/mysql/).